Fountain Hills

 Public Art in Fountain Hills

-Over the years, the Fountain Hills Public Art Committee and many other organizations have worked to create an excellent collection of public art.
-Pieces are located inside of the Fountain Hills Community Center, in the Town Hall, the Community Center Courtyard, in Fountain Park and else-where throughout the Town of Fountain Hills.
-Our goal is to create the finest collection of public art in the Southwestern United States, a goal which today, seems entirely possible.
+Pieces are located the Centennial Circle, inside of the Fountain Hills Community Center, in the Library & Museum, Town Hall, in Fountain Park and else-where throughout the Town of Fountain Hills.
+Our goal is to create the finest collection of public art in the Southwestern United States.

 How art is acquired